dud0sinka/metalerator/README.md

 3. The generated MIDI files will be saved in the `midis` directory.
 (optional)
 4. For audio rendering, you need to go to `/FL/metalerator.flp` and have all aformentioned plugins installed.
-5. Drag each MIDi file into the respective playlist track and export the project as an audio file.
+5. Drag each MIDI file into the respective playlist track and export the project as an audio file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>